RVCE-ECE/TT10-DCO/docs/info.md

 | 200           | `00000001`          |  0        | 1       | `00000000`          | 1         |
 | 210           | `00000001`          |  0        | 1       | `00000000`          | 0         |

-Let me know if you need any more tweaks! 🚀

-The testbench will output the results of the simulation, including the values of the inputs and the resulting output for each test case.
-Monitor the output in the console or waveform viewer to ensure the tt_um_mac module behaves as expected.

 ## External hardware

 During the simulation, you can monitor the console or waveform outputs for detailed step-by-step results.
 The testbench uses $monitor to display real-time updates of the inputs and the resulting output.